inverno-io/inverno-mods/doc/reference-guide.md

 Note that the name of the method parameter actually specifies the name of the query parameter.

 > This contrasts with other RESTful API, such as JAX-RS, which requires to specify the parameter name, again, in the annotation.
-Since the Web Winter compiler plugin works at compile time, it has access to actual method parameter names defined in the source.
+Since the Web Inverno compiler plugin works at compile time, it has access to actual method parameter names defined in the source.

 ###### Path parameter